 Led by Margaret Wehrenberg, PsyD

-Additionally, the impact of instant 24/7 accessibility, continual texting and gaming have profoundly changed how people learn, deal with stress and create social relationships.
+Additionally, the impact of instant 24/7 accessibility, continual texting, and gaming has profoundly changed how people learn, deal with stress, and create social relationships.

 Want More Margaret Wehrenberg?